orbitalflower/orbitalflower.github.io/_posts/2018-02-02-hymn-of-the-fayth.md

 ---
-title: "Hymn of the Fayth"
+title: "Hymn of the Fayth lyrics and meaning"
 categories: games ff
 ---